-Obesity in pets is becoming a problem for our pet population.
-In this post Austin vets will go over the cause, symptoms, and treatment for this growing problem for our pets.
+Obesity in pets is becoming a problem across the country.
+In this post, our Austin vets will go over the causes, symptoms, and treatment for this growing problem.

-There are many conditions that become more likely if your pet is overweight such as:
+There are many conditions that have been linked to obesity, such as:

 - Heart disease

 Causes of Obesity in Pets

 Obesity in pets is usually due to eating too much, lack of physical exercise, or both.
 Owners may view food as a way to reward and treat their pets, which contributes to overfeeding.
 Pets confined to a house or small yard are not regularly exercised and are more prone to obesity.

 How to Tell if Your Dog is Overweight